Ultimate Wedding Day Checklist

 The years of dreaming, months of planning, all that spending -let’s call it investing- and countless hours of researching, have finally led to this moment.
 Your wedding day is almost here!
 Only a few hours away.
 Who would’ve thought?
 What started off as a wonderful love story will soon become the wedding of your dreams!
 The question is: are you ready for what is about to happen?
 Do you have all your paperwork in order?
 Have you packed your bags?
 You might not be traveling, but there are some essentials you need to bring with you every step of the way.
 Have you confirmed with your vendors?
 Do you have a back-up plan?
 Is your beautiful bridal outfit, including that stunning wedding dress, ready for the aisle?

 Mise-en-place is a concept commonly known in the culinary world.
-Chefs need to make sure everything is in its place, prepped and ready to be used at a moment’s notice.
-Think of your wedding day as a perfectly orchestrated four course meal.
+Chefs need to make sure everything is in its place, prepped, and ready to be used at a moment’s notice.
+Think of your wedding day like a perfectly orchestrated four-course meal.
 In order for one thing to happen, certain elements need to be available for you.
-You and your dashing significant other are the main course.
+You and your dashing significant other are the main courses.
 The entire day will revolve around you and the best way to avoid mishaps is by being prepared for every stage and any mishaps.

 Another thing you should make to stay on top of all your wedding day duties is making a bride’s checklist and a groom’s checklist.
 Your head will be all over the place on your wedding day with all the excitement and emotions and so many things going on at once, a checklist is the best way to ensure you cover all your bases.
 This way, you can also know which items on your list can be done with the help of one of your wonderful bridesmaids.